Oracle-Efficient Online Learning and Auction Design: Stochastic Adversaries and Universal Benchmarks

+To prove this we use a characterization of Myerson's optimal auction on discrete (and not necessarily regular) distributions provided by \citet{elkind2007designing}.
+Much like level auctions, this characterization assigns a bucket number to each possible valuation of each bidder and allocates the item to the valuation with the highest bucket number.
+We show that one can create $n/\epsilon$ thresholds for each bidder to mimic this bucketing effect.
+Therefore, the class of auctions $\mathcal{R}_{n/\epsilon, 1/\epsilon}$ includes an optimal auction for the discretized valuations.
+In the last step, we use a result of \citet{DHP16} that establishes that $\opt(F') \geq \opt(F) - \epsilon$.
+Putting the above ingredients together, Theorem~\ref{thm:markov-opt} shows that the Genearlized FTPL algorithm for $\mathcal{R}_{n/\epsilon, 1/\epsilon}$ approximates Myerson's auction for a given Markov chain.
+We defer the detailed proof of Theorem~\ref{thm:markov-opt} to Section~\ref{app:opt:level} after giving an example of this setting.

-\begin{theorem}[Competing with Overall Optimal] Consider the online auction design problem for a single item among $n$ bidders, where the sequence of valuation vectors $\vec v_1,\ldots, \vec v_T$ is Markovian, following a stationary and reversible Markov process, with a stationary distribution $F=F_1\times \ldots\times F_n$ that is a product distribution across bidders, $F_i$s are continuous, and with a spectral gap of $\gamma>0$.
-Then the oracle-efficient online learning algorithm (studied in Theorem~\ref{thm:S_m,s}) which optimizes over the set of $s$-level auctions $\mathcal{S}_{s,m}$ with $s= \Theta( n^{-1/5} T^{1/10})$ and with a discretization of the threshold levels of size $m = \Theta(n^{-2/5} T^{1/5})$, guarantees the following bound with probability at least $1-\delta$:
+\begin{theorem}[Competing with Universally Optimal Auction] Consider the online auction design problem for a single item among $n$ bidders, where the sequence of valuation vectors $\vec v_1,\dotsc, \vec v_T$ is Markovian, following a stationary and reversible Markov process with a spectral gap of $\gamma>0$ and with a stationary distribution $F$ which is a product distribution across bidders, meaning $F=F_1\times\cdots\times F_n$.
+Then, the Generalized FTPL algorithm for $\mathcal{R}_{n/\epsilon,1/\epsilon}$, where $\epsilon = \Theta(n^{3/5}T^{-1/10})$, guarantees the following bound with probability at least $1-\delta$:

 \end{theorem}